michaelAlvarino/michaelalvarino.github.io/_posts/2018-05-17-exploring-typed-languages-for-machine-learning.md

 ### In Conclusion

-c/c++ are extremely powerful and performant languages in the hands of the right developer.
-Unfortunately I found that the variety of best practices, system dependence, and breadth of knowledge necessary for simple tasks too big of a barrier to entry for the language.
-Go provides a similar language which is much more opinionated, has significant performance improvements over python, and a good community around Machine Learning applications.
+c++ is extremely powerful and performant in the hands of the right developer.
+Unfortunately I found that the variety of best practices, system dependence, and breadth of knowledge necessary for simple tasks too big of a barrier to entry for the language. go provides a similar language which is much more opinionated, has significant performance improvements over python, and a good community around Machine Learning applications.

 Going forward with side projects and small machine learning tasks, I intend to use Python to prototype algorithms and go to improve performance where possible.
 One interesting task would be improving the performance of my [Efficient Thompson Sampling for Probabilistic Matrix Factorization](https://github.com/michaelAlvarino/ParticleThompsonSamplingMAB).
 Before attempting that I want to continue on a simple progression through some machine learning algorithms and common bayesian models like some different naive bayes classifiers.